PrEP Treatment - HIV Prevention Medication

 PrEP can cause side effects like nausea in some people, but these generally subside over time.
 No serious side effects have been observed, and these side effects aren’t life threatening.
 If you are taking PrEP, tell your health care provider about any side effects that are severe or do not go away.

-Price of PrEP in Hong Kong
+Price in Hong Kong

 As Hong Kong Government does not provide any subsidy to PrEP user, therefore, PrEP is relatively expansive when comparing with other countries.